 In general, struggling alone through mental health issues is discouraged.
 This is a challenging time, where personal and professional support is waiting to help you.
 However, for men, going it alone is even more discouraged, down to correlating dangers.

-It is found that men will lean on negative coping strategies, to cope through mental health issues, greater than women.
+It is found that men will lean on negative coping strategies, to cope with mental health issues, greater than women.
 Here’s where substance abuse comes into play, which correlates significantly with mental health issues.

 The worry is that individuals will abuse drugs and alcohol to alleviate mental health side effects.
-Yet, while at the moment it may feel like a positive step, it will aggravate those side effects, worsen mental health issues, and begin to motivate the formation of an addiction.
+Yet, while at the moment it may feel like a positive step, it will aggravate those side effects, worsening mental health issues, and begin to motivate the formation of an addiction.
 This is an even more dangerous position to be placed within, standing as a dual diagnosis.

 Self-medicating through mental health issues is highly discouraged.
 This can lead to detrimental results, where physical and psychological health will be impaired.
 Substance misuse is also linked strongly to suicidal thoughts and suicidal attempts while associated with mental health issues, along with overdose risks.